 - Remove it from the recipe if your baby is allergic to any specific ingredient.

 - Please avoid green chilies and red chilies for at least two years.

 - Any sweetener( if the recipe calls for it), like jaggery, Palm jaggery, etc., can be avoided until one year.
 Instead, sweet-tasting vegetables or fruits can be preferred.

 - If the recipe calls for more spices, adjust it according to your baby's age and preference.

 - Always check with your pediatrician before introducing any new food.

-- Sugar, salt, cow’s milk and honey is not recommended until 1 years of age.
+- Sugar, salt, cow's milk, and honey are not recommended until one year of age.